updeshxp/Droopy/Readme.md

 which extend the concept to offline, social filesharing.

 ![Droopy in the Browser, with a title image](img/droopy-in-browser-thumb.png)

+### Extra features on this fork
+The project is not being maintained by the original developer.
+There are many forks, some with useful features.
+This fork will collect together the features which are useful to me, and I will merge in contributions if you submit pull requests.

+* Dropzone (drag & drop files) -- thanks to profpatsch
+* Download-all -- thanks to DennisHesling

 ### Usage
 Note: [A tutorial on how to set up Droopy on Windows](http://www.techkings.org/general-pc-chat/34104-droopy-tutorial.html)